Sevlin/dotfiles/README.md

-# My configuration files
+# Dotfiles
-This repo contains configuration files for `bash`, `git` and `vim` that are being used by me on daily bases.
+This repo contains configuration files for `bash`, `git` and `vim` that are being used by me on daily basis.

 ## Files
 |       Name      | Description                                                                                                                                                                              |